New array at Leitrim?

 DigitalGlobe imagery of Leitrim taken last February (see low-resolution sample at right) shows that a 600-metre-diameter circle has been cleared at the northern end of the station, presumably to host a new antenna array.

-Whatever the reason, a smaller (and cheaper) Pusher CDAA was built at the station in the early 1970s, but the large graded area remained unused.
+Whatever the explanation for the earlier array, a more modern Pusher CDAA was built nearby at the station in the early 1970s, and the large graded area then fell into disuse.

 Large CDAAs have gone almost completely out of style in the intervening years.
 Canada operates the only two FRD-10 arrays remaining in the world.
 The U.S. still operates two even larger CDAAs called FLR-9s, and a third may still be in service with the German BND.
 And the Russians still operate a half dozen or so large Krug arrays, with Ukraine and perhaps one or two other former Soviet countries possibly also keeping a few in service.